 I rubbed one of the table’s badly designed braces with my bare toe.
 “I am being an engineer.
 I’m taking apart the machine.”

-He ground his white teeth together.
+He glared at me, grinding his white teeth together.
 “Some machines explode when you take them apart.”

 “You lied to me about why there are so few—” I found myself at a loss for terms.